Vanya-16/Vanya-16.github.io/_posts/2020-05-28-Linear Regression Project.md

 ### Objective: Given the customer data of a company, whether it should focus on their website or mobile app experience.
-Source: Python for Data Science and Machine Learning Bootcamp on Udemy Data used in the below project: [link](https://github.com/Vanya-16/DataSets/blob/master/Ecommerce%20Customers)
+Source: Python for Data Science and Machine Learning Bootcamp on Udemy
+Data used in the below analysis: [link](https://github.com/Vanya-16/DataSets/blob/master/Ecommerce%20Customers)